vecchiotom/Jframework/README.md

-                                to set  textbox's text in visual basic: TextboxExample.Text="whatever you want" in J# English: text of TextboxExample= "whatever you want" in J# Italian: testo di TextboxExample="quello che vuoi"
+                                to set  textbox's text in visual basic: TextboxExample.Text="whatever you want" in J# English: text of TextboxExample= "whatever you want" in J# Italian: testo di TextboxExample="quello che vuoi" Note:the code might change in the release... stay informed here!

 # FAQs:
 this project is released?